wp-plugins/real-user-monitoring-by-pingdom/readme.txt

 **What makes Real User Monitoring different from Google Analytics?**

 Our Real User Monitoring (RUM) is much more focused on performance than Google Analytics, and many other sales/site usage oriented Web Analytics tools.
-This means that in RUM, you will see how your site performs, how the user experience is for your site and what is slowing your site down, while in Google Analytics you’ll see things like traffic sources and how users navigate around your site.
+This means that in RUM, you will see how your site performs, how the user experience is for your site and what is slowing your site down, while in Google Analytics you'll see things like traffic sources and how users navigate around your site.

 In other words, Real User Monitoring is the perfect complement to your other web analytics tools.